 But, most of the time, the ordinary things British people eat are not that different from what North Americans cook up regularly all the time.
 They're just traveling under assumed names.

 So, in the interests of helping you cross the American/English language barrier to find the foods you already know and like, to discover the marrow that vegetarians can eat and pickles that aren't cucumbers, We've put together this handy guide.

 Eat Your Veggies

 - Aubergine is eggplant.
 When vegetables returned to the British table after the end of rationing in the 1950s (if it wasn't a potato, an onion or a carrot, it wasn't available), they came from the Continent, carrying with them their French names.
 Ironically, it was the British who brought this vegetable to western Europe from India, where it is called brinjal (more about that later).
 The common American name, eggplant, dates from the 18th century because the fruits of the plant then grown in Europe were small, yellow or tan colored and looked like goose eggs.

-- Marrow is not only the stuff that comes out of the middle of meat bones, it is also a large, bland vegetable related to zucchini - it looks a bit like zucchini on steroids.
+- Marrow is not only the stuff that comes out of the middle of meat bones, it is also a large, bland vegetable related to zucchini - it looks a bit like zucchini on steroids (which is actually kind of what it is).
 Sometimes, in the interests of accuracy, it can be called vegetable marrow.
 It's usually stuffed with some kind of savory filling to give it character.